Classification of Enriques surfaces with finite automorphism group in characteristic 2: Enriques surfaces of type

 The rational elliptic surface $f : \tilde{R} \to {\bf P}^1$ has a singular fiber of type $\III$ over the point given by $t=0$ and a singular fiber of type $\I_8$ over the point given by $t=\infty$.

 On the singular elliptic surface (\ref{pencilVIII}), we denote by $F_0$ the fiber over the point defined by $t = 0$, and by $E_0$ the fiber over the point defined by $t=\infty$.
 Both $F_0$ and $E_0$ are irreducible, and on each $F_0$ and $E_0$, the surface (\ref{pencilVIII}) has only one singular point $P_0$ and $P_{\infty}$ respectively.
 The surface $\tilde{R}$ is a surface obtained by the minimal resolution of singularities of (\ref{pencilVIII}).
 We use the same symbol for the proper transforms of curves on $\tilde{R}$.
-The blowing-up at the singular point $P_0$ gives one exceptional curve $F_1$, and the surface is nonsingular along $F_0$ and $F_1$.
-The two curves $F_1$ and $F_0$ make a singular fiber of type $\III$ of the elliptic surface $f : \tilde{R} \longrightarrow {\bf P}^1$.
-On the other hand, the blowing-up at the singular point $P_{\infty}$ gives two exceptional curves $E_1$, $E_2$, and the surface is nonsingular along $E_0$ and has a unique singular point $P_1$ which is the intersection of $E_1$ and $E_2$.
-The blowing-up at the singular point $P_1$ gives two exceptional curves $E_3$ and $E_4$.
-The curves $E_3$ and $E_4$ meet at one point $P_2$ which is a singular point of the obtained surface.
-The blowing-up at the singular point $P_2$ again gives two exceptional curves $E_5$ and $E_6$.
-The curves $E_5$ and $E_6$ meet at one point $P_3$ which is a singular point of the obtained surface.
-Finally, the blowing-up at the singular point $P_3$ gives an exceptional curve $E_7$ and the obtained surface is nonsingular over these curves.
+The blow-up at the singular point $P_0$ gives one exceptional curve $F_1$, and the surface is non-singular along $F_0$ and $F_1$.
+The two curves $F_1$ and $F_0$ form a singular fiber of type $\III$ of the elliptic surface $f : \tilde{R} \longrightarrow {\bf P}^1$.
+On the other hand, the blow-up at the singular point $P_{\infty}$ gives two exceptional curves $E_1$, $E_2$, and the surface is non-singular along $E_0$ and has a unique singular point $P_1$ which is the intersection of $E_1$ and $E_2$.
+The blow-up at the singular point $P_1$ gives two exceptional curves $E_3$ and $E_4$.
+The curves $E_3$ and $E_4$ meet at one point $P_2$ which is a singular point of the resulting surface.
+The blow-up at the singular point $P_2$ again gives two exceptional curves $E_5$ and $E_6$.
+The curves $E_5$ and $E_6$ meet at one point $P_3$ which is a singular point of the resulting surface.
+Finally, the blow-up at the singular point $P_3$ gives an exceptional curve $E_7$ and the resulting surface is non-singular over these curves.
 The cycle

 forms a singular fiber of type $\I_8$ given in Figure \ref{VIII1}.

 The elliptic surface $f: \tilde{R} \longrightarrow {\bf P}^1$ has four sections $s_{i}$ $(i = 0, 1, 2, 3)$ given as follows:

 Also we consider the following two $2$-sections $b_1, b_2$ defined by: